Warrnambool farmers pivotal in global battle for Australia's oldest dairy producer

 Those whose families have worked the rolling green hills for generations are far more concerned about the protection of jobs and milk payments than bumper dividends and share prices.

-“It’s a difficult decision for suppliers,” said Geraldine Conheady, who owns four dairy farms with her husband, Edward, supplying around 56,000 liters a day to Warrnambool in peak season.
+“It’s a difficult decision for suppliers,” said Geraldine Conheady, who owns four dairy farms with her husband, Edward, supplying around 56,000 litres a day to Warrnambool in peak season.

 Life as a dairy farmer is a tough business in Australia, where a hospitable climate is periodically marred by drought, bushfires and floods.
 Dairy farm numbers have shrunk to 6,700 from almost 12,000 just over a decade ago.